cardstack/cardstack/packages/web-client/README.md

 INFURA_ID=<your infura project id here>
 ```

+Deployed versions will use a "HUB_URL" env var, which is processed at the time ember-cl-deploy runs.

 ### Thread animation interval environment variable
 As a convenience for development, you can set the `THREAD_ANIMATION_INTERVAL` environment variable to control how quickly messages in workflows are shown.